Mnau-mnau/exercises-2017-winter/day44-html5/README.md

 In this case open `gulpfile.js` and change `http://www.cbp-exercises.local/day44-html5/` to your URL.
 Include port if you're not running it on the standard port.

-Install npm packages in this folder.
+Install npm packages in this folder by running:

 ```shell
 npm install